Meeting of Code Administration Managers and Practitioners for 2025

 Since similar cases continued to occur even after the issuance of the notice in 2023 and the request for reemphasis at the plenary session in 2024, we reminded the member companies that even in cases caused by the negligence of the outsourcing company, the outsourcing company cannot escape responsibility and to take necessary actions (thorough understanding, inspection, etc.) to the relevant departments both inside and outside of the company.
 The revised policy includes the following points.

-Revision of the Pharmaceutical Association of Japan Code
+Revision of the JPMA Code

 1. Key Points of the Revision